Beyond Convexity -- Contraction and Global Convergence of Gradient Descent: Introduction

-A similar approach is at the heart of nonlinear contraction analysis.
-Contraction theory~\cite{Slotine98} allows the stability of nonlinear non-autonomous systems to be characterized through linear time-varying dynamics describing the propagation of infinitesimally-small displacements along the systems' flow.
+Contraction theory~\cite{Slotine98} allows the stability of nonlinear non-autonomous systems to be characterized through linear time-varying dynamics describing the propagation of infinitesimally small displacements along the systems' flow.
 The existence of a Riemannian metric that contracts these virtual displacements (i.e., elements in the tangent space) is necessary and sufficient for exponential convergence of any pair of trajectories.
-Contraction naturally yields methods for constructing stable systems of systems, including synchronization phenomena and consensus as well as other key building-blocks that allow the construction of large contracting systems out of simpler elements.
+Contraction naturally yields methods for constructing stable systems of systems, including synchronization phenomena \cite{tabareau} and consensus \cite{Wei_delay,cloud} as well as other key building blocks that allow the construction of large contracting systems out of simpler elements \cite{modular}.
+These properties provide opportunities to construct larger optimization structures from simpler elements (e.g., in distributed or competitive optimization settings).

-The main contribution of this paper is to provide a precise link between the geodesic convexity of functions on $\Rn$ and the contraction of their gradient flows.
-Section~\ref{sec:Convex} introduces key definitions and our main theoretical result.
-Specifically, we analyze continuous time gradient descent on a manifold, which takes the form of the natural gradient~\cite{Amari98b} in coordinates.
-Analysis in continuous time optimization is limited, in part, by the fact that dynamics can be arbitrarily sped up to achieve any convergence rate without regards for how it may affect a discrete implementation.
-However, a continuous perspective has yielded insight on important phenomena such as in the analysis~\cite{su2014differential}, discrete implementations \cite{Zhang18}, and extensions \cite{wibisono2016variational} of Nesterov's accelerated gradient descent method \cite{nesterov1998introductory}.
+The contribution of this paper is to apply these contraction tools for the analysis of gradient and natural gradient optimization.
+We consider optimization problems posed over $\Rn$ wherein no explicit manifold structure necessarily exists a-priori.
+Instead, we consider the analysis of optimization following endowing these problems with additional structure (a Riemannian metric), analyzing their convergence, and considering the use of contraction tools to build larger optimization structures out of smaller ones.
+Analysis proceeds in continuous time.
+While this approach is limited, in part, by the fact that computational optimization algorithms require a discrete implementation, a continuous perspective has yielded insight on important phenomena such as in the analysis~\cite{su2014differential}, discrete implementations \cite{Zhang18}, and extensions \cite{wibisono2016variational,krichene2015accelerated} of Nesterov's accelerated gradient descent method \cite{nesterov1998introductory}.
 It has also enabled analysis of primal-dual algorithms~\cite{Kostya}, where an absolute time reference is obtained by introducing additional fast dynamics or delays using a singular perturbation framework.
+Recent results \cite{frana2020dissipative} provide principled tools to derive discrete-time implementations that preserve specific continuous-time convergence rates.